Advanced Credit and Placement

 DePauw offers placement tests for foreign language and calculus.
 The results from the test allow you to pick the course that matches your knowledge of the subject.
 If you score high enough, it is possible for you to test out of your foreign language requirement or test into higher levels.
 In some cases, credit for earlier courses is awarded upon the completion of an advanced course.
 Placement tests for calculus and many modern languages and placement interviews for computer science, Japanese, Chinese and Russian are available during New Student Orientation.

 Advanced placement through the Advanced Placement (AP), International Baccalaureate (IB), or A-Level programs

 DePauw awards credit in a number of fields for AP scores of 4 or 5.
 In some fields (calculus and the languages) a score of 3 may qualify a student for advanced placement.
 IB scores of 5, 6 or 7 on higher level examinations often earn course credit.
 Examinations of C or better on A-Level areas may earn up to two course credits.

 Unfortunately for incoming first-year students, scores for these tests are often not available before the end of DePauw's course request period.
 Students should have their scores sent to DePauw.
 We will adjust your registration as needed when the results of the examinations come in.
-Michele Martin (765-658-4142) in the Registrar's Office is the person to contact with any questions about AP, A-Level, or IB credit.
+Michele Cross (765-658-4142) in the Registrar's Office is the person to contact with any questions about AP, A-Level, or IB credit.
 A list of AP tests and credit awarded appears at the bottom of this page.

 Transfer credit from another college